 GCP connector settings

-- Details: Provide credentials that enable Harness to connect to your GCP account.
-There are two options:
+Provide credentials that enable Harness to connect to your GCP account.

-- Select Specify credentials here to use a GCP service account key.
+Select this option to use a GCP service account key.

 Learn more about credential inheritance

 - IAM role inheritance: The connector inherits the GCP IAM role assigned to the delegate in GCP, such a Harness Kubernetes delegate running in Google Kubernetes Engine (GKE).
 Make sure the delegate has the IAM roles that your connector needs.

 - GCP workload identity: If you installed the Harness Kubernetes delegate in a Kubernetes cluster in GKE that has GCP Workload Identity enabled and uses the same service account and node pool annotation, then the Google Cloud Platform (GCP) connector inherits these credentials if it uses that delegate.